-We are seeking creative, intelligent, motivated individuals, with outstanding artistic ability, a strong three-dimensional sense, good writing skills, and a solid grounding in mathematics or physics.
+We are seeking creative and motivated individuals, with outstanding artistic ability, a strong three-dimensional sense, excellent writing skills, and a solid grounding in mathematics or physics.

 - a professional architectural drawing board loaned to each student for the duration of the course